 SIAKI: It's totally OK to have questions.
 Talking to someone can help you get answers.
 No matter how you're feeling, you're not alone.

-MOLLY BLOOM: Crushes are a big deal.
-And so are relationships.
+MOLLY BLOOM: Crushes are a big deal, and so are relationships.
 So that's why there's no need to rush into them.

-REBECCA SCHWARTZ-METTE: We find, from our research and working with kids and talking with kids, that romantic relationships are so important for development.
+REBECCA SCHWARTZ-METTE: We find from our research, and working with kids, and talking with kids that romantic relationships are so important for development.
 It's a good thing, even though it can bring up new types of conflict and new types of distress that people haven't navigated before.
 It can also bring up lots of new joys and other wonderful things.

-But one thing that we know is that when kids get into romantic relationships too, too early, then it can be harmful in some ways.
-And so knowing that there's a lot of room to develop and grow in between first crush and first relationship-- it's OK to wait a little while and savor the crush, I tell people.
-The experience of having those feelings in and of themselves can be fun and important.
+But one thing that we know is that when kids get into romantic relationships too, too early, then it can be harmful, in some ways.
+And so knowing that there's a lot of room to develop and grow in between first crush and first relationship, it's OK to wait a little while and savor the crush.
+I tell people, the experience of having those feelings in and of themselves can be fun and important.

 MOLLY BLOOM: Here's something else important to think about.
 Crushes and relationships involve you and someone else.
 That means you need to respect that other person, listen to what they want and don't want.
-And it's important that you listen to yourself to, what you want and what you don't want.
+And it's important that you listen to yourself too, what you want and what you don't want.
 Everyone gets to choose what feels right to them.

 [MUSIC PLAYING]

 ANUSHA: Our bodies are our own.
-So we have complete control over what happens to our bodies.
-And that includes how other people interact with them.
+So we have complete control over what happens to our bodies, and that includes how other people interact with them.

 MOLLY BLOOM: Again, our peer educator pal, Anusha.